sohaibahmad759/rl_scheduler/README.md

 ### Batch processing

 Underway: We are implementing batch processing for canary routing job scheduling.
 It will not support EFT for the time being.

+To run AccScale with batching (ILP with canary routing), run the following command.
+Make sure to check the `alpha` and `beta` parameters are set correctly.

+`./run_accscale_batching.sh`